Zachary-Levesque/Sports-Strategy-Engine/docs/api.md

 - `shot_mode` defaults to `"tee"` for backward compatibility.
 - In tee mode, the engine starts from the hole tee.
 - In custom mode, `ball_position` is required and the engine starts from that coordinate.
 - `target_position` is optional in custom mode.
-If omitted, the green center is used.
+If omitted, the hole `pin_position` is used when present, otherwise the green center is used.
+- `wind_override` is optional and lets the strategy UI run the simulation with temporary wind settings without editing the saved hole.

 Response shape: